guumaster/random-collections/KRE-notes.md.md

 Before starting with UI, you need to know some basic concept that we defined in order to simplify all the underlying complexity.

-We won't be digging deeper on the technical details and requirements on this presentation in order to focus on all the features of Konstellation.
+We won't be going deeper on the technical details and requirements on this presentation in order to focus on all the features of Konstellation.

 From the beginning we've designed our tool as a Cloud Native Application.
 So it was easy to pick Kubernetes as our foundation layer.
 This alone gives us lots of advantages out-of-the-box, cloud vendor agnostic, easy orchestration, distribution, monitoring, and lot more.